Johnfire45/UniReq/README.md

 - Check if filtering is enabled in the UniReq tab
 - Try manually refreshing statistics

+#### Export Button Disabled
+- Check if any requests are available in the table
+- Export button automatically disables when no data is present
+- Hover over the button to see tooltip explaining the state

 #### High Memory Usage
 - Clear fingerprints periodically during long sessions
 - Monitor stored fingerprint count